comet-ml/opik/README.md

 ```bash
 opik configure
 ```

-This will ensure that your API key is correctly set if you are using the Opik Cloud platform or that the Opik URL is correctly set if you are self-hosting the platform.
+This will allow you to configure Opik locally by setting the correct local server address or if you're using the Cloud platform by setting the API Key

 > [!TIP]
-> You can also call the `opik.configure(use_local=False)` method from your Python code to configure the SDK.
+> You can also call the `opik.configure(use_local=True)` method from your Python code to configure the SDK to run on the local installation.

 You are now ready to start logging traces using the [Python SDK](https://www.comet.com/docs/opik/python-sdk-reference/?utm_source=opik&utm_medium=github&utm_content=sdk_link2).